CLAIRE-Labo/python-ml-research-template/README.md

 > **TEMPLATE TODO:**
 > Replace the description below with a description of your project, then delete this note.

-This is a template for starting Python machine-learning research projects with hardware acceleration at the EPFL CLAIRE lab.
+A template for starting Python machine-learning research projects with hardware acceleration featuring best practices such as:
-It features and encourages best practices for:

 - Reproducible environments on major platforms with hardware acceleration with a great development experience covering multiple use cases: